Dave

 Current term concludes May, 2028

-Susan Strachan works for San Luis Obispo County and serves as the Manager for the Planning and Building Department’s Environmental Division.
-One of her job responsibilities is managing the permitting and environmental review for the decommissioning of the Diablo Canyon Power Plant.
-Susan has over thirty years of energy project management experience, managing the licensing, permitting, and construction compliance for numerous complex, large-scale, high profile energy projects for municipal utilities, investor-owned utilities, and private developers.
-Permitting and compliance projects include utility scale renewable power plants, electric transmission, pipelines, and power plant decommissioning.
+Susan has over thirty years of energy project permitting and compliance experience, managing the licensing, permitting, and construction compliance for numerous complex, large-scale energy projects for municipal utilities, investor-owned utilities, and private developers.
+Her projects include renewable power plants, electric transmission lines, pipelines, and power plant decommissioning.

 Semu Torres